nknorg/tuna/README.md

 # TUNA 🐟

+TUNA software is a decentralized, peer-to-peer networking software that enables users to share their unused network bandwidth with others.
+It is designed to create a more efficient and decentralized internet by allowing users to earn rewards for sharing their resources.
+The TUNA software is integrated with NKN blockchain technology, which allows for secure and transparent transactions between users.
-TUNA (Tunnel Using NKN for any Application) allows anyone to tunnel any network based services through NKN.
-Node will receive payment for tunneled traffic directly from user.
+Based services through NKN.
+Node will receive payment for tunneled traffic directly from user

-Note: UDP mode is still work in progress.
-Please use TCP-only services for now.

 ## Build